brodock/wordpress-wplistcal/readme.txt

 == Description ==

 WPListCal allows you to list upcoming events on your blog in a list or table format.
 It plugs straight into the Wordpress admin pages to let you keep track of events just like posts and pages.
-You can then list events on a page or post using a special tag, or incorporate events into your theme files using a PHP function call.
+You can then list events on a page or post using a shortcode, show events in your sidebar with a widget, or incorporate events into your theme files using a PHP function call.

 = Version Guide =

+If you’d like to help test the next version of WPListCal, download the development version (1.2).

 * WordPress 2.7 or later &rarr; Use WPListCal 1.1.1 (current stable release)
 * WordPress 2.5-2.6.3 &rarr; Use WPListCal 1.0.8.2